mardommah/qris-tele-bot/README.md

    - Users can view their transaction history
    - Admins can monitor all transactions

+3. **Payment Notifications**:
+   - When a user scans and pays the QRIS code, the payment gateway sends a webhook notification
+   - The webhook server receives the notification and updates the transaction status
+   - Users receive instant notifications about their payment status via Telegram

 ## Database Structure

 The bot uses SQLite with three main tables:
 - `merchants`: Store merchant information and static QRIS codes
 - `transactions`: Track all payment transactions
 - `admins`: Manage administrator accounts

+The `transactions` table has been updated to include a `chat_id` column for sending payment notifications to users.

 ## Security